Skip to main content

 When to consider genomic testing

-• Proteinuria with a histological picture of focal segmental glomerulosclerosis (FSGS) or diffuse mesangial sclerosis (DMS) on biopsy, with no identifiable cause, where a transplant or immunosuppression is planned.
+Consider genomic testing for proteinuria with a histological picture of focal segmental glomerulosclerosis (FSGS) or diffuse mesangial sclerosis (DMS) on biopsy, with no identifiable cause, where a transplant or immunosuppression is planned.

 What do you need to do?

 • Consult the National Genomic Test Directory.
-Here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
+From this link you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

 • Decide which of the panels best suits the needs of your patient/family.

 • For an individual with proteinuria, R195 Proteinuric renal disease is most appropriate.
 This is a whole genome sequencing (WGS) panel used to investigate likely monogenic causes of proteinuria including nephrotic syndrome.
-It also contains the genes that are included in R194 Haematuria.
+It also contains most of the genes that are included in R194 Haematuria.

 • R257 Unexplained young onset end-stage renal disease: This indication should be used for patients up to the age of 36 presenting with unexplained end-stage renal disease if there is no identifiable cause detected by renal biopsy, biochemistry, imaging or clinical assessment.
 This WGS-based large panel may also be used if end-stage renal failure is likely or has occurred.
 Semi-rapid testing may be requested where cases meet eligibility criteria and where testing will provide an immediate change to treatment or clinical management for the patient, for example to inform a decision about renal transplant, therapeutic intervention or prenatal testing for an ongoing at-risk pregnancy.